28 Helpful Tips for Doing DIY Work Alone

 Handy Helper for Under the Sink

 To replace a garbage disposer, I used the scissor jack from the trunk of my car.
 That not only saved me some heavy lifting but also allowed me to precisely adjust the height of the disposer.
 Scissor jacks can help out with other heavy lifting too.
-I used one to position a heavy shower door. — Mike McCleish.
+I used one to position a heavy shower door. — reader Mike McCleish.
 Next, check out 12 high-tech tools to trick out your home workshop.

 Using a Lever

 Lever posts out of the ground by wrapping a chain around the base of the post and slipping a long plank through the chain.
 Pry against a block resting on the ground to keep the lever from digging into the soil.
 Sometimes you'll have to excavate around the tops of stubborn concrete-embedded posts to remove some of the dirt trapping the top of the concrete.